Given their differences, choosing between Google Cloud Platform (GCP) and Thunder Compute should be easy:

 GCP takes the traditional hyperscaler approach to GPU computing.
-They offer GPU instances through Compute Engine with options like A100, H100, T4, and L4 GPUs across different machine configurations.
+They offer GPU instances through Compute Engine with options like A100, H100, T4, and L4 GPUs with highly customizable virtual machines.

 GCP's strategy revolves around integration with their broader ecosystem.
 You get access to services like Vertex AI, BigQuery, and their managed ML tools.
-The idea is that you'll use their GPUs as part of a larger Google Cloud workflow.
+It's great if you use their GPUs as part of a larger Google Cloud workflow.

-Their GPU offerings come in predefined machine types, from single GPUs up to 16 A100s in a single VM.
+Their GPU offerings come in predefined machine types, from 1 GPU up to 16 A100s in a single VM.
 The focus is on enterprise customers who need that level of integration and are willing to pay premium prices for it.

 Google Cloud Platform positions itself as a complete solution in which GPU compute is just one piece of a larger enterprise puzzle.